-Data shows that almost 90% of healthcare apps are not used regularly after they have been downloaded.
+Data shows that almost 90% of healthcare apps are not used regularly after being downloaded.
 This mostly happens because of poor user experience and a bad first impression.
-With that being said, it’s important to have a user-friendly UI in order to retain and engage patients.
+Thus, it’s essential to have a user-friendly UI to retain and engage patients.

-Nowadays, most people use some sort of health tracker or smartwatch.
+Nowadays, most people use some health tracker or smartwatch.
 It’s estimated that the healthcare wearables market will reach $20 billion by 2023.
-This means that developing apps that can be easily integrated with wearables is a great opportunity at the moment.
+This means developing apps easily integrated with wearables is a great opportunity.

 Healthcare apps for patients

-Doctor profiles – patients should have the possibility to choose their doctor according to their preferences.
-They should be able to look up their credentials or reviews left by other patients, or even their location.
+- Doctor profiles – patients should be able to choose their doctor according to their preferences.
+They should be able to look up their credentials, reviews left by other patients, or even their location.

-Appointment scheduling – this is one of the basic features that your users will expect.
+- Appointment scheduling – this is one of the essential features that your users will expect.
 You can display what slots are available for appointments and allow users to book one that is convenient for them.
 Also, a confirmation message should be sent for a great user experience.

-Reminders and notifications – this is a key feature that should be included in your app.
+- Reminders and notifications – this is a crucial feature to include in your app.
 However, be careful with push notifications because, if you go overboard with them, they can affect the user experience.

-Video calling – if you plan of making video consultations available, you need to provide audio and video features for your users that are secure and encrypted.
+- Video calling – if you plan to make video consultations available, you need to provide audio and video features for your users that are secure and encrypted.

 Healthcare apps for doctors

-EHR/EMR integration – this improves the viability of a telehealth app.
-This makes sure that patient data is processed immediately and gathered all in one place.
+- EHR/EMR integration – this improves the viability of a telehealth app.
+This ensures that patient data is processed immediately and gathered in one place.
 This can also streamline billing services, encourage preventive care, or make reimbursements cost-effective.

-Prescription - just like above, this is an advantage for doctors as well, since it saves a lot of time and prevents human error.
+- Prescription – like above, this is an advantage for doctors as well since it saves a lot of time and prevents human error.

-HIPAA compliance – these requirements and security protocols have to be followed by all healthcare apps that access personal health information.
+- HIPAA compliance – these requirements and security protocols must be followed by all healthcare apps that access personal health information.